Get Involved: Advocates for Change in Juvenile Justice

 Juvenile Law Center

-JLC is a non-profit, public interest law firm that uses legal strategies and legislative advocacy for the benefit of youth in the juvenile justice system.
+JLC is a nonprofit, public interest law firm that uses legal strategies and legislative advocacy for the benefit of youth in the juvenile justice system.

-National Center for Victims of Crime
+National Center for Juvenile Justice

 National Juvenile Defender Center

 NJDC builds the capacity of the juvenile defense bar and improves access to counsel and quality of representation for children in the justice system.